-The book also little chapters, written in first person, that allow readers to experience the circus for themselves.
+The book also little chapters, written in second person, that allow readers to experience the circus for themselves.

 The circus arrives without warning.

-Unfortunately, Morgenstern seems to have spent too much effort on sets and costumes that she sacrificed story and character development.
-The book’s cover advertises the tragic love story between two fated rivals, but I found that this love story was its weak point.
-The romantic relationship between Celia and Marco had its shining moments, but for the most part, it felt forced and ill-timed.
-Instead of feeling sympathy for the star-crossed lovers, I found myself clucking my tongue at their actions after they discovered their feelings for one another.
-Toward the end, I was left wondering if their relationship was worth all the effort and sacrifice they put into it.
+Unfortunately, Morgenstern spends too much effort on sets and costumes that she sacrifices story and character development.
+The book’s cover advertises the tragic love story between two fated rivals, but this love story is its weak point.
+The romantic relationship between Celia and Marco has its shining moments.
+But a lot of it felt forced and ill-timed.
+Instead of feeling sympathy for the star-crossed lovers, I found myself shaking my head at their actions.
+Toward the end, I was left wondering if their relationship was worth all the effort and sacrifice.

-The same doubt pervaded my mind as I read about the supporting characters and their own roles in the story.
-There was always something missing for me, something that could make the characters or the story’s events more believable than they are.
+I felt the same way as I read about the supporting characters and their own roles in the story.
+There was always something missing for me—something that could make the characters or the story’s events more believable than they are.
 Reading the book made me feel like I was slowly opening a gift box with layers of elaborate wrapping, only to be disappointed with what was actually inside.

 This book has so much potential I felt my heart break for it after I finished reading its last few paragraphs.
 I wouldn’t say I regret reading it, nor would I stop anyone who wants to give it a try.
 The book still has its merits, but don’t expect it to be something truly fantastic or epic.